d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 We can get a better idea of that from this diagram.
 This is screen shot from the Exoplanet app.
 This green area is the calculation of where the temperature could allow liquid water to exist.

-Close into the star, inside the green area, you’re close to the star, and it’s too hot.
+Inside the green area, you’re close to the star, and it’s too hot.
 Outside the green area, it’s too cold.
 This solid line here is the orbit of Kepler 186-f, right in the middle of the HZ.

 You can see the other planets of the system are in too close and will be probably too hot.
 This outer line is Mercury again, for comparison.